fishsponge/daily-backup-snapshot-script/README.md

 daily-backup-snapshot-script
 ============================

-A script that lets you find an old version of modified/deleted files.
+A script that backups up files and directories daily and lets you find old versions of modified and deleted files.